Tecnativa/doodba/README.md

 - You can use `ONLY` to supply a dictionary of environment variables and a list of possible values to enable that document in the matching environments.

+- You can use custom repository url, instead of just its name.

 - If an addon is found in several places at the same time, it will get linked according to this priority table: